How to build a website like Airbnb

 Google Analytics – free version$0

-Total 1st year marketplace budget with Sharetribe$2,398
+Total first-year marketplace budget with Sharetribe$2,398

 In addition to building a website, you’ll likely need to spend some money on building your brand and marketing your site.
-On top of the costs in the table, you may want to outsource design work, buy fonts, images, or certificates, and pay for ads or marketing solutions.
+On top of the costs in the table, you may want to outsource design work; buy fonts, images, or certificates; and pay for ads or marketing solutions.
 However, there’s a lot you can do with affordable or free online tools.

 Moving your marketplace to Sharetribe self-hosted